 While many of the dishes here feature vegetables extensively, the emphasis is really on conscious dining.
 So you would still find a nice selection of seafood and meat dishes cooked in a healthful way.
 Yay for me!

-One of my most favorite dishes here is the baked snapper.
+One of my most favourite dishes here is the baked snapper.
 It is soaked in a thick gravy that tastes very much like the robust Thai sweet curry; complete with lime and lemongrass, just without the spice.

 Coconut foam is added, which lends a sweet undercurrent that is vital for a dish like this.
 I am somewhat suspicious of it though.
 Coconut milk is notorious for being high in calories and saturated fat.
 Is coconut foam much better?